MathewChanda/personal-website-v2/index.md

 ##  What I'm up to

-I'm currently interning on the NVLink & GPU interconnect team at
+Previously, I was at
-<a href="https://www.nvidia.com" class = 'nvidia'>NVIDIA</a>, and I'm headed to
+<a href="https://www.nvidia.com" class = 'nvidia'>NVIDIA</a> working on GPU architecture (primarily NVLINK).

-<a href="https://www.squarespace.com" class = 'squarespace'>Squarespace</a> this summer as a Back-end Engineering Intern.
+I'll be working on Core Services at

-I'm also probably writing something in x86 or Haskell in attempts to learn about operating systems and program language interpretation.
+<a href="https://www.squarespace.com" class = 'squarespace'>Squarespace</a> this summer, and will be in Chicago at <a href="https://www.citadel.com" class = 'citadel'>Citadel</a> in the fall.

 During the school year, I'm an Undergraduate Researcher at the [Intelligent Motion Laboratory](https://motion.cs.illinois.edu){:target="_blank"}, where I write software to enable autonomous actions and decisions for our nursing robot.
 We're competing in an XPRIZE competition through 2022; you can read more about it [here](https://avatar.xprize.org/prizes/avatar){:target="_blank"}!